chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 ## Conclusion of Part 1

 I plan on continuing with this exploration on a somewhat regular basis.
 However, if you're eager to go deeper right now, I highly recommend exploring the works of Simon Willison.
 One particularly insightful blog post of his is "[Embeddings: What they are and why they matter](https://simonwillison.net/2023/Oct/23/embeddings/)", where he provides slides and a video from one of his amazingly insightful talks on transformer-based models.
-Another increadible talk from Simon can be found in his post titled "[Making Large Language Models work for you](https://simonwillison.net/2023/Aug/27/wordcamp-llms/)".
+Another incredible talk from Simon can be found in his post titled "[Making Large Language Models work for you](https://simonwillison.net/2023/Aug/27/wordcamp-llms/)".
 A big "thanks" to Simon for making this topic more accessible and for his ongoing efforts in creating tools that make data exploration both fun and interesting!